-\ The degree plans in the College of Education have the same core components (hence literacy areas) as the remainder of the University's traditional degree; however, the degree plans appear structurally different because they are formatted according to the ALSDE's guide.
+- The degree plans in the College of Education have the same core components (literacy areas) as the remainder of the University's traditional degree; however, the degree plans appear structurally different because they are formatted according to the ALSDE's guide. - 15 for BS or 21 for BA due to language requirements. - A student must complete at least 40 semester hours of service per calendar year (August 1 July 31) in order to graduate.